Graduate

 D.A. in Chemistry Program Details

-Discover all you need to know about the Doctor of Arts in Chemistry—how to apply, what classes you'll take, ways to fund your education, and where you'll dive into research!
+Discover all you need to know about the Doctor of Arts in Chemistry—how to apply, what classes you'll take, and ways to fund your education.

 APPLICATION DEADLINE: December 7